- Rebooting Basics

-- Both behavioral and substance addictions cause the same major changes in the same neural circuitry: Hypofrontality, sensitization, and desensitization.
+- Both behavioral and substance addictions cause the same major changes in the same neural circuitry: Hypofrontality, sensitization, desensitization, altered stress circuits, etc. .

 - Engagement in chronic "addictive behaviors" indicates the above brain changes have occurred.
 Addictive behaviors then become unconscious and habitual.